ShubhamRandive08/Java-Notes/Java Programming.md

 ### *What is Java?*
 -  Java is an general purpose, high level, interpreted, compiled, static, function oriented, object oriented, platform independent programming language which is used to develop any kind of application.
      `1.
-General Purpose - With using the JAVA we can develop any kind of applicaiton` `2.
-High Level - Java is also human readable language, which is easily understand to the human` `3.
+General Purpose - With using the JAVA we can develop any kind of applicaiton` <br>
+     `2.
+High Level - Java is also human readable language, which is easily understand to the human` <br>
+     `3.
 Interpreted - In the Java, there are also presents the interpreter to execute the code line by line.
-And which is also converts the byte code into the machin code`
+And which is also converts the byte code into the machin code` <br>
      `4.
-Compiled - Java can be also provide the compiler to convert the source into the byte code` `5.
-Functional oriented - In we can also pass the one fucntion to another function as a arguments (Ex, Lambada fucntion)`
+Compiled - Java can be also provide the compiler to convert the source into the byte code` <br>
+     `5.
+Functional oriented - In we can also pass the one fucntion to another function as a arguments (Ex, Lambada fucntion)` <br>
      `6.
-Object oriented - In java, we can also create the object.`
+Object oriented - In java, we can also create the object.`<br>

-### *What is JRE, JVM, JDK ?*
+### *What is JRE, JVM, JDK ?*<br>

 - These three are main components of the Java.
 These are also responsible for execute and run the java application.
 -  JVM